computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 val pair: (Int, String) = (4, "Book")
 ```

 The type of a tuple combines the types of the elements.
-The cardinal product
+The Cartesian product
 between two sets yields a set with the subtype of the tuple.

 ```scala